storj/docs/app/dcs/access/page.md

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/--lULF4MsGMwhbtfyIa5W_access11.png)

 {% callout type="danger"  %}
-**Important:** If you delete an Access Grant from the Satellite user interface, that Access Grant will immediately cease to function, and all hierarchically derived child Access Grants and Storj DCS gateway access credentials based on that Access Grant will also cease to function.
-Any data uploaded with that Access Grant will persist on Storj DCS.
+**Important:** If you delete an Access Grant from the Satellite user interface, that Access Grant will immediately cease to function, and all hierarchically derived child Access Grants and Storj gateway access credentials based on that Access Grant will also cease to function.
+Any data uploaded with that Access Grant will persist on Storj.
 If you didn't back up the Encryption Passphrase used with the Access Grant you are deleting, you will not be able to decrypt that data without that Encryption Passphrase, and it will be effectively unrecoverable.
 {% /callout %}

 You don't need to know everything in the whitepaper about our Access Grants, macaroon-based API Keys or our encryption implementation, but if you understand the general principles, you'll find these are some very sophisticated (but easy to use) tools for creating more secure and private applications.